 e. otherwise loses the power to dispose of its property or loses legal capacity regarding all or part of its assets.

-2. The Supplier shall always inform the guardian or administrator of the (contents of the) Agreement and these General Terms and Conditions or Purchase.
+2. The Supplier shall always inform the guardian or administrator of the (content of the) Agreement and these General Terms and Conditions of Purchase.

 Article 16: Force majeure

-1. In the event of force majeure of the Supplier or the User, the latter may terminate the Agreement by means of a written statement to the Supplier or suspend compliance with its obligations towards the Supplier for a reasonable term without being obliged to pay any compensation.
+1. In the event of force majeure of the Supplier or the Company, the latter may terminate (opzeggen) the Agreement by means of a written statement to the Supplier or to suspend the performance of its obligations towards the Supplier for a reasonable term without being obliged to pay any compensation.

-4. If force majeure occurs when only part of the Agreement has been executed, the Supplier shall in any case be obliged to fulfil its obligations towards the User until that moment.
+3. If force majeure occurs when only part of the Agreement has been executed, the Supplier shall in any case be obliged to fulfil its obligations towards the Company until that moment.

-5. The Supplier shall inform the User with immediate effect of an occurring or impending force majeure situation on its part, followed by a written confirmation stating the consequences that the force majeure situation shall have (is expected to have) for the agreed delivery(ies).
+4. The Supplier shall inform the Company with immediate effect of an occurring or impending force majeure situation on its part, followed by a written confirmation stating the consequences that the force majeure situation is expected to have for the Agreement.

 Article 17: Miscellaneous